Breakfast at Tiffany's (1961)

 Holly Golightly: Huh?

-Holly Golightly: Do you think she's talented, deeply and importantly talented?
+Holly Golightly: [re the nightclub stripper] Do you think she's talented, deeply and importantly talented?

 Paul Varjak: No. Amusingly and superficially talented, yes.
 But deeply and importantly, no.